CategoricalData/CQL/README.md

 [Java 11 Jar File (14MB)](http://categoricaldata.net/cql.jar)

 ### Eclipse

 For best results, compile using the [Eclipse IDE](http://eclipse.org/jdt/).

 - create a new java project
-- add the src/main folder as a source folder
+- add the src/main/java folder as a source folder
-- add resources as a source folder
+- add resources as a separate source folder
-- add lib/* as external jar files
+- add lib/* to the classpath as external jar files
 - run catdata.ide.IDE as the main class

 A gradle file is provided, but is not maintained.